 Technology Support: Support with computers, internet connection, and other technology.
 Remote Learning Plan for students attending classes remotely during Covid-19.

 | Return to Top |

 Health and Covid-Related Services

 If you think you may have Covid-19, we strongly encourage you to get tested.
 Contact your doctor or the UTEP Student Health and Wellness Center for recommendations on how to do that safely.

 Student Health and Wellness Center: UTEP Student Health and Wellness Center exists to meet the health care needs of UTEP students so you can focus on your studies.
 As a student you have paid a medical service fee that allows you to be seen at the clinic as often as needed.
 Office visits are low cost as well as any needed lab tests.

 The Student Health and Wellness Center offers the same types of services you can get from your family doctor.
 Services include general medical care as well as specialty in Women's and Men's wellness exams, Nutrition Services, and STD screening.
 They also provide routine immunizations and TB testing required by many educational programs at UTEP.
-Additional information on Covid-19 can be found on their website.

 Covid-19 Reporting: If you have tested positive for Covid-19, or if you have been exposed to someone who has tested positive, please inform UTEP Environmental Health & Safety by writing to: COVIDaction@utep.edu